yazaldefilimone/yazaldefilimone/README.md

 <samp>

 - Hi there!
-I'm a polyglot Software Engineer
+I'm a Nerd Engineer

-- Reflecting about the affect and aesthetics of computing.
+- Today, I stopped to observe the code, and how far it can take me.

 - Just a young introvert who likes coding and books.

-- I'm Learning how think better.

   Reach out at: [yazaldefilimon@gmail.com](mailto:yazaldefilimon@gmail.com)